 We are happy to fill guests' own re-usable water bottles.

-Our cleaning products are diluted from concentrate and environmentally friendly.
+Our cleaning products are all environmentally friendly.
 We reuse trigger sprays as bottles over and over.

 Our cleaning cloths are washed and re-used rather than using disposable wipes and cloths.